shubhamdhiman/todo_tailnode/README.md

 ## Key Features

-- A simple input bar to add Todo(s) on pressing the return key.
+- A simple input bar to add Todo(s) on pressing the Enter key.
 - A list of TODO cards where each todo is appended on creation.
 - Clicking on a TODO card marks it as complete and moves it to the bottom of the list.
 - The active TODO cards appear in order of creation (most recent on top).